 Mountain glaciers and their role in the Earth system

-In parallel, geodetic work on geodynamics and reference systems will be carried out as a basis for a wide range of further investigations in earth sciences.
+The geodetic works are mainly concerned with questions of geodynamics and with reference systems as a basis for various further investigations in Earth sciences.